alexhaydock/zfs-on-wsl/README.md

 ### Known issues
 * For some reason, I can't build a ZFS pool out of sparse files.
 This is covered in [issue #1 in this repo](https://github.com/alexhaydock/zfs-on-wsl/issues/1).
 I'm not sure why this doesn't work.
 If you're looking to simply test whether ZFS is working after running this script, I recommend finding a USB drive you don't care much about and using the USB Mass Storage method above to do some testing.
+* At the moment, the script auto-selects the kernel version to build based on the kernel version we're currently running.
+That's quite lazy and means that once we're running our custom version, we won't automatically build new versions even if we run the script again.
+Soon, I'll update this to always build the latest release tag from Microsoft's WSL kernel repo.